 Additionally, many full-time RVers eventually break into boondocking on public land for free.
 In order to do this, there are some ground rules for dealing with resources off-grid and practicing responsible boondocking to keep our public lands open for continued use by RVers.

-#9.
-Not Joining An RV Community
+9. Not Joining an RV Community

 During our first year on the road, we honestly got lonely.
 Fortunately, we discovered the Escapees RV Club, which is a support network for all RVers to find community on the road.
-RVillage, FMCA, and Full-Time Families are some other RV communities that hold events and provide services, information, and discounts for their members.
+RVillage, FMCA, and Full-Time Families are some other RV clubs that hold events and provide services, information, and discounts for their members.

 This is a great way to find friends on the road that you can caravan or meet up with on your travels!

-#10.
-Not Attending A Rally or RV Show
+10. Not Attending a Rally or RV Show

 Once you’re a part of an RV community, or if you’re still looking for one, RV rallies and shows are a great way to find people interested in similar things as you.
 Rallies can be held by your RV manufacturer, an RV club you’re a part of, or maybe even around a non-RV related event, like the Albuquerque Balloon Fiesta.